Education_System_in_India

 Some major changes according to the new education policy, the 10+2 school education system will be replaced by the 5+3+3+4 system.
 The policy also has emphasised on the promotion of online as well as open and distance education.

-In higher education there will be an exit policy which will allow students to exit from a degree course at any point of time with a certificate if exit is after 1 year, a diploma after 2 years, and degree after 3/4 years.
-Read the above blog to know other main features.
+In higher education, there will be an exit policy which will allow students to exit from a degree course at any point in time with a certificate if exit is after 1 year, a diploma after 2 years, and a degree after 3/4 years.

 profile